me6iaton/docapp-ghpages-test/src/render/posts/hello.html.md

 ---
-title: This is a Blog Post
+title: "This is a Blog Post"
-layout: post
+layout: "post"
 tags: ['intro','post']
 ---

 This is test local.
 This is a  blog post  **build with atom!**

 update 1 11.11.14